 During the Year, the decrease in new games launching in the market due to the prolonged preapproval process from the NPPA has led to a significant reduction in revenue of the Group.
-Total revenue of the Group for the Year has decreased by 88.2% to approximately RMB12,302,000.
+The total revenue of the Group for the Year has decreased by 26.9% to approximately RMB8,998,000, which was due to the reduced number of available new games in the recovering market subsequent to the reactivation of the approval of new game licences from the NPPA, as well as the suspension of the Group's blockchain technology business after consideration of the increased risk in the market as a result of certain default instances related to cryptocurrency at the end of year 2022.
+The Group also generated a small amount of revenue from the development and sales of games during the Year.

-The Group recorded a loss for the year attributable to owners of the Company of approximately RMB97,525,000 for the Year, as compared with the loss for the year attributable to owners of the Company of approximately RMB2,950,000 for the year ended 31 December 2021.
-Such loss was mainly attributable to the substantial decrease in revenue generated from publishing third parties games.
-In addition, the Group has recongised impairment losses under Expected Credit Loss model, net of reversal of approximately RMB39,884,000 and impairment provision on intangible assets of approximately RMB24,657,000 during the Year.
+The Group recorded a loss for the year attributable to owners of the Company of approximately RMB103,378,000 for the Year, when compared with that of approximately RMB97,525,000 for the year ended 31 December 2022.
+Such loss was mainly attributable to the decrease in revenue generated from publishing third parties games and the blockchain technology business.
+In addition, the Group has recognised impairment losses under the Expected Credit Loss model, net of reversal of approximately RMB34,070,000 and impairment provision on intangible assets of approximately RMB12,546,000 during the Year.